Subhanc/WeatherApp/README.md

 This is my project submission for the GOAT Group iOS New Grad Challenge Submission.

+## Project Goal

-Project Goal: To built a weather app using the https://openweathermap.org/api/one-call-api API.
+To built a weather app using the https://openweathermap.org/api/one-call-api API.

 # Documentation